-When it comes to billion-dollar companies, Uber and Airbnb are often mentioned in the same sentence.
-According to recent news, Airbnb is in the process of raising another round of funding that will set its value at $20 billion.
-To date, Uber is valued at $41.2 billion.
-Guess what these two billion-dollar businesses which aren’t even competitors have in common?
-You guessed it -- the sharing economy.
+When it comes to billion-dollar companies, Uber and Airbnb are often mentioned in the same breath.
+According to TechCrunch, Airbnb is currently valued at $31 billion.
+Uber is valued at $120 billion.
+Guess what these billion-dollar businesses (which aren’t even competitors) have in common aside from web, iOS, and Android apps?
+You guessed it: the sharing economy.

-In this article we are going to uncover some particularly interesting features of Airbnb’s underlying technologies.
-But first, I’ll talk a little bit about what Airbnb was like before it conquered the world.
+In this article, we’ll uncover some particularly interesting features of Airbnb’s underlying technologies.
+But first, we’ll talk a bit about what this online marketplace for house renting was like before it conquered the world.

 How Airbnb got into gear

 Just as Uber disrupted taxi booking services, Airbnb brought a wind of change to the hospitality market.
 This encouraged many entrepreneurs to create Airbnb clones.
 Who would’ve thought that the age-old hotel industry and the entire real estate rental industry could be disrupted by such an idea?

 The strange combination of hotel and couch surfing called Air Bed & Breakfast was launched in 2008 by Brian Chesky, Joe Gebbia, and Nathan Blecharczyk.
 Though in the early days it seemed crazy to many, Air Bed & Breakfast, now known as Airbnb, was destined for greatness.
 Today, over 150 million Airbnb users rent spaces in 190 countries and more than 65,000 cities.
 There are over 4 million listings on the platform, and Airbnb corporate has expanded to 26 offices around the world.

 Startups can often be described using Paul Graham’s “this for that” template: Airbnb used to be dubbed the “eBay for space.”
 Nowadays, how many startups do you know who call themselves the “Airbnb for X”?
 New members of the sharing economy are popping up everywhere.